RiceComp215-Staff/RiceChecks/README.md

   We change the default configuration so as many tasks will complete as possible, rather than stopping immediately when a task fails.
 - The autograder runs
-  as a standalone Java program, reading all the `build` output and evaluating it with respect to the grading policy.
+  as a standalone Java program, reading all the `build` output logs and evaluating them with respect to the grading policy.
 Results are printed to standard output, and then the autograder either exits with 0 or non-zero, which is then understood by CI services to imply success or failure.